tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: debug ideas:
 		- TBD: mach visible command (include switchs, warnings, and timers too)
 		- TBD: machine purpose and state command (include warnings and timers too)
+	- TBD: plan out which mach ideas to act on and which order to perform them in (inheritance first)
 	- TBD: reconsider parent / child mach classes / MixIns
 		- IDEA: can Warning be a parent of Mach?
 		- IDEA: is Timer truly an independent class?